Recruitment and Admissions

 Applicants who are 21 years of age or older or who are on active military duty may be admitted upon completion of academic skills assessment by the College (high school degree not required).

 Applicants who are not yet 21, who did not graduate from high school (their high school class has already graduated), and who may or may not have participated in the ACT, the SAT or the College assessment test, are eligible for admission.
-Students admitted under this category must meet high school curricular requirements as specified under the Regular Admission Policy.
+Students admitted under this category must meet high school curricular requirements as specified in section I.

 III.
 Transfer Students

 Students transferring from another accredited college who are in good standing and have met all curricular requirements are eligible for admission to Oklahoma City Community College.
-Transfer students who do not meet curricular requirements must make up deficiencies within their first 12 credit hours of college level work.
-Information on remediating deficiencies is available in the Office of Academic Advising.
+Transfer students who do not meet curricular requirements must make up deficiencies as specified in section I. Information on remediating deficiencies is available in the Office of Academic Advising.

 Students who have been placed on academic probation or suspension by their previous college or who do not meet Oklahoma City Community College retention standards may be admitted on probation.
+Any transfer probation student with curricular deficiencies must remove the deficiencies within the first 12 hours of enrollment.
 Official transcripts from all colleges attended must be submitted prior to admission.

 Evaluation of Transfer Credit Earned